mdaniyal05/Zeno/README.md

 # Zeno Finance Tracker

-A full-stack personal finance management application that helps individuals stay in control of their money.
+A Full Stack personal finance management application that helps individuals stay in control of their money.
-Track income, expenses, savings, budgets, and categories — all visualized through an interactive dashboard with charts.
+Track income, expenses, savings, budgets, and categories.
+All visualized through an interactive dashboard with charts.

 <hr style="border: 0; height: 2px; background: linear-gradient(to right, #FF6384, #36A2EB);" />